top of page

 20220806_202018 - Copy.jpg

-At the end of the lane, walk ahead into cobbled
+At the end of Cheyne lane, walk ahead into

-Walking up towards the town, the high walls obscure the long rear gardens of the shops high up on St. Mary's Street.
-On a foggy day it can feel scarily enclosed.
-The roughly-cut setts underfoot at the top make it uneven, but safer in icy weather.
-The lane would have been used as a walkway or for passage of goods from the wharf to the street, and would not have been inhabited at night by respectable people.
+The high walls in St. John's Lane obscure the long rear gardens of the shops high up on St. Mary's Street.
+On a dark day it can feel eerily enclosed.
+The roughly-cut setts underfoot at the top make the ground uneven, but safer in icy weather.
+The lane would have been used as a walkway or for passage of goods from St. Mary's Street to the wharf, and would not have been occupied at night by respectable people.

 20240808_111114.jpg